 Amazon Bioeconomy Small Grant Evaluation Facility

-ABSGEF, the Amazon Bioeconomy Small Grant Evaluation Facility, aims to improve capillarity between Amazonian bioeconomy stakeholders and circles of capital outside the region.
-The primary goal of the program is to help accelerate forest-positive bioeconomies across the Amazon.
-The project operates as a program of the Amazon Investor Coalition with guidance from its Program Advisory Council of regionally relevant organizations.
+The Amazon Bioeconomy Small Grant Evaluation Facility, ABSGEF, helps accelerate forest-positive bioeconomies across the Amazon.
+It improves capillarity between Amazonian bioeconomy stakeholders and circles of philanthropy outside the region.
+The project is guided by a Program Advisory Council of regionally relevant organizations.
 NGOs, cooperatives and startup companies are eligible to apply.
-No money exchanges hands directly through the program and the facility does not fundraise or regrant money.
-Instead, it facilitates a direct connection between financiers and potential grantees.
-Proposal submissions are invited quarterly and budget requests may go up to $100,000 USD.
-The application form is short, yet sufficient information is gathered for prospective donors to determine if they should request additional details.
+No money exchanges hands directly through the program and the facility does not fundraise money.
+Instead, it facilitates direct connections between financiers and potential grantees, with regranting partners when needed.

 The Program